nareshkumar-h/devops/README.md

 #### Continuous integration
 * All developers push and pull code to a central repository accompanied with automatic builds and testing.
-* Helps us fail fast to see what code works and what does not
+* Helps us fail fast to see what code works and what does not.
+* The process of integrating code daily and verifying changes with incremental builds.

 #### Continuous Delivery
 * Successful builds which pass automated tests are stored in a staging area where they can be marked for deployment into the market.
 You might have a human assurance testing team at work before deployment.